Primrose School to open Rogers location

 Primrose has transportation available for school field trips, and to pick up and drop off school aged children from school.
 The school hopes to serve the Rogers area extending to Otsego and possibly St. Michael.

-“There’s not a school like Primrose in the area,” Johsnsrud said.
+“There’s not a school like Primrose in the area,” Johnsrud said.
 "The whole northwest metro quadrant is really ready for something like this.”

 Post a comment as